netdata/netdata/docs/quickstart/single-node.md

 to your liking, and make sure the Netdata Agent is collecting metrics from the applications or containers you're running on your node.

-> This quickstart assumes you installed the Netdaat Agent on your node.
+> This quickstart assumes you have installed the Netdata Agent on your node.
 If you haven't yet, see the [_Get Netdata_
 > doc](/docs/get/README.md) for details on installation.
 In addition, this quickstart mentions features available only
 > through Netdata Cloud, which requires you to [claim your node](/docs/get/README.md#claim-your-node-on-netdata-cloud).

 ## See your node's metrics

-To see your node's real-time metric, you need to access its dashboard.
+To see your node's real-time metrics, you need to access its dashboard.
 You can either view the local dashboard, which runs on the node itself, or see the dashboard through Netdata Cloud.
 Both methods feature real-time, interactive, and synchronized charts, with the same metrics, and use the same UI.